Last updated 18 min read

 Store

-The store is the guy to put together state, reducer, dispatcher and observers.
-When action is dispatched to the Store, the action is applied to the state through reducer, the new state is then passed to all store observers.
+When action is dispatched to the store, the action is applied to the state through reducer, and then the new state is passed to all store observers.

 Side Effects

-Async Actions
+Async Executable Actions

 protocol AsyncAction: Action {

-func execute(dispatch: @escaping DispatchFunction)
+func execute(_ dispatch: @escaping DispatchFunction)

 }